geecrypt/nodejs-express-on-aws-ec2/README.md

 An Elastic Cloud Compute (EC2) instance is the type of cloud server we are used to.
 We can create a fully functional Linux machine and configure things like performance, storage, startup scripts, and [much more](https://aws.amazon.com/ec2).
 EC2 sets itself apart from competitors by having the option to be highly scalable (elastic).
 Most of the instance choices we make here are to stay within the [free tier](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-free-tier.html) limits.

-1. Navigate to the EC2 service and click *Launch Service*
+1. Navigate to the EC2 service and click *Launch Service*.
 2. Choose image type as Amazon Linux 2 AMI.
 The image is the operating system and some default software.
 3. Choose instance type as t2 micro.
 This is the hardware the server will run on.